 In the United States, cantaloupe has become a generic name for muskmelons.
 Melons have been cultivated for more than 4,000 years.
 Originally, they are believed to have originated from Persia and India.
-Cantaloupe is sweet tasting and high in vitamins C, A, B6, folate, niacin and potassium, which makes it a healthy snack for satisfying a sweet tooth.
+Grow cantaloupe for a sweet tasting and high in vitamins C, A, B6, folate, niacin and potassium snack for satisfying a sweet tooth.
 Melons also add creaminess to smoothie recipes.
 Cantaloupes grow best during the warmer months, and have a longer growing season.

 What You Need

 Begin planting your cantaloupe in peat pots about a month before the last chance of frost.
 Fill your peat pots with seed starter soil.

 Plant one seed at a depth of 1‑inch in each peat pot.
 Water your cantaloupe seeds each day so that soil stays moist.